 Bobby Sanabria is a Latin jazz drummer, producer and teacher who plays with legends and himself is an 8-time Grammy-nominee as a leader.
 He is New York Puerto Rican.

-- The Bobby Sanabria Multiverse Big Band plays for Jazzmobile at Bryant Park in on Sat, July 23, 2022 at 7pm.
+- The Bobby Sanabria Multiverse Big Band plays Jazz for Jazzmobile at Grant’s Tomb in Riverside Park in Morningside Heights, Manhattan on Wednesday, August 31, 2022 at 7pm.
 Free. 🇵🇷

 Bobby is a great storyteller and has that Puerto Rican wit which can be so potent.
 He is one of the padrinos of NYC’s Latin music scene and a champion of Puerto Rico and The Bronx where he was born and raised.